intershop/devenv-4-iom/README.md

 ### Support for Single Image Distribution of IOM <!-- 71327 -->

 IOM 4.0 has changed the distribution model.
-Instead of providing IOM in form of two _Docker_ images (_iom-app_, _iom-config_), IOM 4.0 now consists of a single image only (plus the _iom-dbaccout_ image, which is not directly part of the IOM release).
+Instead of providing IOM in form of two _Docker_ images (_iom-app_, _iom-config_), IOM 4.0 now consists of a single image only (plus the _iom-dbaccount_ image, which is not directly part of the IOM release).

 To define the (single) IOM image to be used, the new configuration variable `IOM_IMAGE` was added.
 The two configuration variables `IOM_CONFIG_IMAGE` and `IOM_APP_IMAGE` still exist and must be used when using _devenv-4-iom_ with IOM prior version 4.